-British filmmaker Karen Whitehead is producing this documentary in association with 18th Street Films.
-The film’s Seattle-based production team is headed by Gabe Kean from the award winning design studio Belle and Wissell.
-The team is fortunate to have the award-winning filmmaker John Jeffcoat as director of photography on this project.
-He has been leading the field in using Canon’s 5D Mark II DSLR cameras for documentary production.
+British filmmaker Karen Whitehead produced this documentary in association with 18th Street Films and a Seattle-based production team, headed by Gabe Kean from the award winning design studio Belle and Wissell.
+Award-winning filmmaker John Jeffcoat was the lead director of photography on this project.
 It’s fitting that her aim is true should be shot in high definition 1080i24, with the Canon 5D and 7D HDSLR cameras equipped with image sensors comparable to 35mm motion picture film.
 Eddie Vedder (“Pearl Jam”) came on board as an executive producer for the film’s release, in September 2014.

 More about us:

 PRODUCER/DIRECTOR: KAREN WHITEHEAD is an independent filmmaker originally from London, UK.
 Karen is an accomplished journalist, a former director/producer at the BBC and the Independent Television network in the UK, making films for current affairs output.
 In the US, Karen has been a creator of documentary style videos for non-profits and advocacy filming for the autism community.
 She produced a film on the history of the Berlin Wall for the Newseum, currently on exhibit in Washington DC.
 She is also a recipient of a CINE Golden Eagle Award for directing a short film, Woodlawn Redux (2008).
 Karen currently serves on the board of Women In Film & Video DC for several years, providing resources and mentorship for filmmakers.
 She is continuing her passion for storytelling through her production hub, Fur Face Film , and has just released her second feature film Imitating Life – the audacity of Suzanne Heintz, which she made with her producing partner, Katherine Wilkins De Francis.